ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 HolistaPet describes its products as natural, non-GMO, and gluten-free, but does not carry USDA Organic certification.
 ABSC Organics does hold USDA Organic certification for their finished products and production facility.

-Which is better for a dog with seizures?
+Which brand is better for dogs with health concerns?

 The Bottom Line